What Happened to Georgia Southern’s Star Quarterback Was A Real Shit Show…

 Werts: No, it’s dark.
 I’m not going to pull over in the dark.
 There needs to be some kind of light…

-Moments later, Deputy Browder turns on his siren.
+Seconds later, Deputy Browder sounds his siren.
+[Dash-Cam 2:23]

-As they come closer to the town Werts sees a second set of flashing lights coming at him from the front.
-It’s another cop car, and Shai has no choice but to roll to a stop, sandwiched in a single lane between two pulsating cars.
-Mercifully, not far away, an odd street lamp a casts a pool of light on the road just up ahead.
-The siren stops wailing but the blues continue to flash.
+As they approach the town Werts sees a second set of flashing lights coming directly at him from the front.
+It’s another police car, and Shai has no choice but to roll to a stop, sandwiched now in a single lane between the two pulsating vehicles.
+Mercifully, not far away, an odd street lamp a casts a pool of light on the road up ahead.
+The sirens have stopped wailing but the blues continue to flash.

-Deputy Browder’s Body Cam takes over now as he steps out of his vehicle and walks purposefully towards the driver’s side of the Charger.
+Deputy Browder’s Body Cam takes over now as he steps out of his cop car and walks purposefully towards the Charger.
+Browder has a deep southern accent:

 “Want to step out for me, man?
 Step out for me.”